 - If you lose just 1% of body water, you could decrease your aerobic endurance.

-- If you lose 3% of body water, you could be looking at headaches, dizziness, a reduction in muscular endurance.
+- If you lose 3% of body water, you could be looking at headaches, dizziness, a reduction in muscular endurance and a 5% loss in power output.

 - If you lose 4%, it could result in reduced muscle strength, decreased motor skills and an increase in heat cramps.

-- If you lose 5%, you could be looking at fatigue, reduced mental capacity, even cramping and heat exhaustion.
+- If you lose 5%, you could be looking at fatigue, 30% decreased work capacity, reduced mental capacity, even cramping and heat exhaustion.

 - If you lost 6% of your body water, it could result in physical exhaustion, heat stroke and even a coma.